 3. Treat Customers with Respect and Compassion

-Make sure your technicians delivering service to your customers are friendly, professional, and respectful of your customers’ homes and businesses!
+Make sure your technicians delivering service to your customers are friendly, professional and respectful of your customers’ homes and businesses!
 Your customer is unlikely to call you back to fix a problem if their last impression was of your service technician leaving dirty footprints on the carpet or cigarette butts in the yard.
-Your technicians are providing a valuable to service to people in need, but those customers have a lot of choices.
+Your technicians are providing a valuable service to people in need, but those customers have a lot of choices.
 Set an expectation that your service technicians treat your customers with gratitude and the utmost professionalism.
-This will help your customer remember you and make them comfortable inviting your team members into their homes again in the future.
+This will help your customer remember you and make them feel comfortable inviting your team members into their homes again in the future.

-- Deliver on your promises!
+Deliver on your promises!
 Arrive on time.
 Provide accurate quotes that don’t hide charges.
 If anything threatens your ability to arrive at a predetermined time with a customer, be proactive and let them know so that they can determine whether they want to continue to wait.
 If the scope of work changes after a quote is provided, inform your customer immediately.
-Transparency with customers allows them make informed decisions about how to move forward.
+Transparency with customers allows them to make informed decisions about how to move forward.
 Customers are happiest with providers who are honest and open with them.

 5. Follow up to Measure Customer Satisfaction

 Check in on your customers!
 After the service is complete, find a way to check in to make sure the customer’s issues are resolved and that they are satisfied with your service.
 If you want that customer to come back or to tell their neighbor to call you, you have to show them you care about them.
 Checking in is a great way to do that.
 There are many customer management tools on the market that can help automate these check-ins.
 Research some and find one that works best for your business.